 Very High Growth: Students who did not achieve a Level 3 or 4 on the current year’s assessment, whose growth is not projected to allow them to reach proficiency over the three-year time horizon, but who achieved an SGP of 70 or higher.

-Schools will earn points based on the percent of students meeting growth expectations for all students and the lowest quartile; SD DOE will report the performance separately for all students, all subgroups, the Gap and Nongap super subgroups, and at the state, district, and school levels.
+Schools will earn points based on the percent of students meeting growth expectations for all students and the lowest quartile; SD DOE will report the performance separately for all students and all subgroups and at the state, district, and school levels.

 To translate into the SPI, a total possible 40 points will be available, split among four “buckets:”